sr-exe/Friday_male.V/README.md

 python friday.py
 ```
 You’ll see:
-[ Booting Jarvis AI OS ... ]
+-[Booting  ... ]
-[ Initializing modules ... ]
+-[ Initializing modules ... ]
-[ Welcome, Shubham.
-All systems online. ]
+-[ Welcome, Shubham.
+All systems are online. ]
-Then FRIDAY will greet you in Hindi and start listening or accepting typed commands.
+=Then FRIDAY will greet you in Hindi and start listening or accepting typed commands.

 ---